timthepost/libsplinter/README.md

 > without mounting anything new.
 Something like XenStore but no hypervisor ..._"

 Essentially, Splinter provides _auditable_, _consistent_ and _safe_ access to
-shared memory with no other opinions imposed.
+shared memory, across languages and entire workflows, with no other opinions imposed.

 And, because it was developed specifically _**for LLM workloads**_, like: